 one. two.
 For this reason I usually like to post salads and other lighter foods on Mondays, but I’m switching things up today because sometimes you just need a #cookiemonday (or in this case a coconut macaroon Monday) and that’s ok.

 Angela’s recipe also calls for dark chocolate for drizzling & dipping.
 FYI, I loved these macaroons warm out of the oven even before adding the chocolate.
 So if you’re short on time, you can bake them off and stop there.
 If not, get messy and melt some chocolate (you definitely won’t regret it)!

-First dip the base of the macaroon into the chocolate, then freeze them just long enough for the chocolate to harden:
+First dip the base of the macaroons into the chocolate, then freeze them just long enough for the chocolate to harden:

 - 1 cup raw almonds, ground into a fine meal* (see note)